 Leslie completed her Bachelor of Arts degree in Psychology at Marist College (New York) in 2011.
-She then undertook a graduate program in School Psychology at Southern Connecticut State University, receiving her Master’s degree in 2013 and her Sixth Year Professional Diploma in 2015.
-In January of 2016 Leslie became a Nationally Certified School Psychologist (NCSP) in the USA.
+She then undertook a graduate program in School Psychology at Southern Connecticut State University, receiving her Master’s Degree in 2013 and her sixth year Professional Diploma in 2015.
+In 2016, Leslie became a Nationally Certified School Psychologist (NCSP) in the USA.
 She has recently relocated to Sydney to continue her work in education and research.

 Our clinic management, staff and sessional staff have all been certified by the Advanced skills in assessing reading and spelling in children program, and hold current NSW Working With Children Checks (WWCC) and have clearance to work with children.